apache/fluo-muchos/docs/azure-ubuntu-1804.md

 sudo pip3 install -r lib/requirements.txt
 # Current versions of Ansible separate out the Azure-specific modules into a
 # separate "collection".
 To install that, and associated pre-requisites, a helper
 # script has been provided.
-Please be sure to execute this script:
+Please be sure to execute these scripts:
 ./scripts/install-ansible-for-azure
+./scripts/install-ansible-collections
 ```

-A virtual python environment is not needed in Ubuntu.
-The instructions that
+A virtual python environment is not needed in Ubuntu, but can be useful considering
-mention that are targeted for Centos 7.
-The version of Python 3 and pip3 that
-ship with Ubuntu 18.04 suffice.
+the variety of dependencies installed locally for Azure.